🔎 [i]>Car & Motorcycle Research

 Typical Value:

-Comparable sales in similar condition and mileage — the most realistic middle range for most owners.
+Comparable sales for vehicles with similar condition, mileage, specifications, and originality — often the most useful middle range for comparison.

 High Value:

-Top examples with originality, rare options, matching numbers, documented history, or exceptional provenance.
+Strong comparable sales for exceptional examples with desirable originality, rare options, matching numbers where applicable, documented history, low mileage, or notable provenance.

-engine type • trim level • mileage • originality • condition • modifications
+engine • trim/specification • mileage • originality • condition • modifications • provenance

 - Keep notes on where each value came from.

-- Note anything uncommon — these become important later when speaking with specialists
+- Note anything uncommon — these details may become important when speaking with specialists.

 🤖 AI Prompt Example